bioinfoUQAM/Caribou/README.md

 ## Usage
 The Caribou pipeline can be executed in it's entirety by supplying a config file from the linux command line.

-Each step can also be executed by itself by using the corresponding scripts from the linux command line.
+Each step can also be executed by itself using the corresponding scripts from the linux command line.

 More details on scripts usage and options are discussed in the [*usage* section of the wiki](https://github.com/bioinfoUQAM/Caribou/wiki/Usage).